-Online political press kits are helpful in that the information can be kept up to date, and the information is easily accessible.
-The material can be added to its own section on the website or incorporated into the site contact page or linked elsewhere.
+Online political press kits are helpful in that basic campaign information can be kept in one place, and the information is easily accessible.
+Press kit material can be added to its own section on your campaign website or incorporated into your contact page.

 Traditionally, digital press kits are built into a series web pages where the goal is to sell advertising space on the site.
 Using that format on a campaign website is a little redundant, since you are not looking for advertisers, and the point of the site is to sell the candidate.
 Instead, focus on making the campaign press kit easily digestible information that can be easily downloaded and incorporated into media coverage about your campaign.

 So what goes into a political online press kit?
 It depends, really.
 Unlike a physical press packet, an online press kit can be broken up so it can be downloaded in part or in whole.
 PDFs work well as a common file format for documents.

 You can save your files as PDFs through Word, or you can convert them through a free tool like PrimoPDF.
 Images can be grouped together and compressed into ZIP files.
 WinZip is a popular compression program, but there are free alternatives available such as jzip.

 - A cover letter describing the candidate and campaign.

 - A candidate biography.
 Don’t forget to add a photo and related web links.